Jredmilsonn/Jredmilsonn/README.md

 My name is Edmilson Junior 👨🇧🇷

-I am a technology student and one day I want my job as a Back-End Developer  💻
+I am a technology student and one day I want my job as a QA Engineer.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.